skroutz/analytics.js/README.md

 > By default the project run in `development` environment.

-The available *environment* are:
+The available *environments* are:

  - development (**default**)
- - staging
+ - testing
  - production

 **`src/settings.coffee`**